gtjamesa/hacs-ping-socket/README.md

 * Asynchronous handling to not block HA startup if your target host is down
 * Correctly updates binary sensor status to `on`/`off` based on whether the host could be contacted
 * Updates `available` status to let you know whether the integration has yet attempted to contact the target host
+* SSL options removed as they were not required for my use case (will not be part of PR)

 ## Installation